davidvargaspuga/WeatherBot/README.md

 # WeatherBot

-To learn about how to create Discord bots, I created WeatherBot.
-WeatherBot is a simple Discord bot that provides the current weather in a zip code provided by the user.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents

 * [About the Project](#about-the-project)
   * [Built With](#built-with)

 <!-- ABOUT THE PROJECT -->